Serroda/fluid-tile/README.md

 - Edit `~/.config/kwinrc`
 - Create a new tag or search for the tag with the name `[Script-fluid-tile]`
 - Write variables:
-  - `AppsBlocklist`: Block list apps, You can add more applications by concatenating the string with `,` and the XDG name of the app
+  - `AppsBlocklist`: Block list apps, you can add more applications by concatenating the string with `,` and the XDG name of the app

     > **WARNING**: Use the default value
-    > and add the new apps at the end of
+    > and add the new apps at the end or beginning of
     > the string
     - Default: `org.kde.kded6,qt-sudo,org.kde.polkit-kde-authentication-agent-1,org.kde.spectacle,kcm_kwinrules,org.freedesktop.impl.portal.desktop.kde,krunner,plasmashell,org.kde.plasmashell,kwin_wayland,ksmserver-logout-greeter`